THE DOVER WAR MEMORIAL PROJECT

 Franklin, T.

-Thomas Franklin, 5187, was a Private in the 3rd/5th battalion of the Leicestershire Regiment.
 He was 40 when he died on 17th May 1916, and is buried at Hipswell (St John) cemetery, UK.

 Franks, R. S.

 Rolland Sutton Franks was born in 1894 in the Woodbridge area, Suffolk.
 He was a 2nd Lieutenant in the 8th battalion, attached to the 1st battalion, of the East Surrey Regiment.
-He killed in action on 12th October 1917, and is commemorated on the Tyne Cot memorial.
+He was killed in action on 12th October 1917, and is commemorated on the Tyne Cot memorial.

 Freeborn, A. E.